 - Demonstrate knowledge of American laws;

 - Must have a "good moral character";

 - It is necessary to demonstrate attachment to the United States and the Constitution.

-“Obtaining a legal permit for permanent residence sounds like a simple process, but immigrants can wait years for a decision,” said Zhanna Batalova, senior political analyst at the Institute for Migration Policy.
+“Obtaining a legal permanent residence permit sounds like a simple process, but immigrants can wait for years for a decision,” said Zhanna Batalova, senior political analyst at the Institute for Migration Policy.